rollerworks-graveyard/RollerworksMultiUserBundle/README.md

 $ bin/phpunit -c phpunit.xml.dist --exclude-group ""
 ```

-> Optionally you skip the functional tests as these are always run automatically on Travis-CI
+> Optionally you may skip the functional tests as these are always run automatically on Travis-CI
 > when opening a Pull Request.